hellowhirl/mastering-git/README.md

 - But when do `git branch` we won't see our new branch.
 - We can only see it with `git branch -r`.

-To creat a private branch in our local repository that maps to this remote tracking branch:
+To create a private branch in our local repository that maps to this remote tracking branch:

 ```
 git switch -C feature/change-password origin/feature/change-password